uvulpos/golang-sveltekit-template/Readme.md

 Golang and Svelte are some truely beautiful technologies and very powerful.
 But sometimes it is just overkill to deploy a docker compose stack or kubernetes cluster yet.

 But don't worry, with this repository, I'm giving you the chance to make your infrastructure grow as your project.
-You start as a single binary that can be distributed and published like gitea and later you can deploy is as independent microservices.
+You start as a single binary that can be distributed and published like gitea and later on you can deploy it as independent microservices.

 ## Why you should use this Template?